HulamKabirulla/Just-Code/README.md

 # Just-Code
-Here is just code, which i decided to save
+Here is just the code, which i decided to save